Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 sudo pip3 install pefile construct
 ```

-## Cloning of Drakvuf from Official repository
+## Cloning of DRAKVUF from Official repository

-Cloning the Drakvuf directory from the official Github Repository.
+Cloning the DRAKVUF directory from the official Github Repository.

 ```bash
 cd ~